 \subsection{Put Option Selection Problem}

-To demonstrate the algorithm's applicability in finance, we model an investor who aims to optimally switch an investment decision between three regimes: two European put options on different assets and a risk-free savings account.
+In this second example, we consider an investor who aims to optimally switch an investment decision between three regimes: two European put options on different assets and a risk-free savings account.
 The investor's wealth can be allocated to one of three regimes during the finite horizon $[0,T]$: \begin{itemize} \item regime 0: a put option on Stock $A$. \item regime 1: a put option on Stock $B$. \item regime 2: the risk-free savings account. \end{itemize} The underlying stock prices follow the geometric Brownian motion: